 Authoritative leadership in education is typically suitable when you need to ensure that students or teachers and staff follow strict policies.
 This style focuses less on collaboration than other leadership styles.
 With this style, you can use your expertise to earn the respect of students or teachers and staff as a leader.
 Authoritative leaders usually need to set short-term objectives and goals in order to reach or achieve a larger goal or objective.
 Being an authoritative leader involves a heavier emphasis on supervision and delegating tasks rather than encouraging a more collaborative approach.

 If you’re considering a career in higher education, please contact Post University today.
-We offer a Master of Science in Higher Education Leadership degree program to help you gain the skills and knowledge needed for this kind of career.
+We offer an online Master’s in Higher Education Leadership degree to help you gain the skills and knowledge needed for this kind of career.

 Thank you for reading!
 The views and information provided in this post do not reflect Post University programs and/or outcomes directly.
 If you are interested in learning more about our programs, you can find a complete list of our programs on our website or reach out directly!